andrechristikan/ack-nestjs-boilerplate/README.md

 2. Create `.env` file base on `.env.example`.
 Simply, *rename .env.example to .env*.
 And don't forget to change setting with your.

-3. To run this project, you can choose what you want.
+3. To run this project.

 	```
 	yarn start